slobrewer/Env/README.md

     * Symbolic link ~/.vim/vimrc to ~/.vimrc
 * Git
     * Edit your .gitconfig file in your home directory.
 Add a [include] section and add an entry in that section that is path = .env/Env/git/.gitconfig
+    * You need to be running at least git version 1.7.10 for this to work.
+Otherwise copy and paste it into your .gitconfig